Find the Best Online Dating Sites and Apps

 Most dating sites have become extremely good about policing their members for negative or unsafe behavior.
 There are several sites that offer additional levels of security including background checks and photo verification.

-- Social Verification: Many sites employ a method known as social verification to help prevent wrongdoers from gaining access to you.
+- Social verification: Many sites employ a method known as social verification to help prevent wrongdoers from gaining access to you.
 This goes above and beyond just asking for your email.
-Many sites now ask you to verify your identity through your FaceBook or Google+ login.
-This, combined with highly trained scammer prevention teams, have made online dating safer than it has ever been.
+Many sites now ask you to verify your identity through your Facebook or Google login.
+This, combined with highly trained scammer prevention teams, has made online dating safer than it has ever been.

-- Safe from hackers: Check to make sure the site has employees SAFE technology so your vital information is safe.
+- Safe from hackers: Check to make sure the site has employed technology so your vital information is safe.
 If it is a paid site, make sure it is a secure site before entering your credit card information.